⏱️ Estimated reading time: 5–6 minutes • 📅 Updated — Hyperforme Nutrition

 Should I eat late if I train at night?

-If you're hungry, a light snack that includes protein and carbohydrates (e.g., Greek yogurt with fruit) is appropriate.
-Avoid consuming caffeine in the evening.
+If you're hungry, a light snack combining protein and carbohydrates (e.g., Greek yogurt with fruit) is appropriate.
+Avoid caffeine in the evening.

 I sleep only 6 hours but rely on pre-workout supplements…

-Aim for 7 to 9 hours of sleep per night.
-Rest is the true performance enhancer — stimulants cannot replace proper recovery.
+Aim for 7–9 hours of sleep.
+Sleep is the true performance enhancer — stimulants cannot replace proper recovery.